schemaitat/homepage/content/posts/k8s-cluster/index.en.md

 You can verify the installation by typing `kubectl version`.

 To ease your life, we use an alias for kubectl and enable autocompletion.
-If you use a *zsh* terminal, don't forget to append the following to your `.zshrc` file.
+If you use a *zsh* terminal, don't forget to append autocompletion to your `.zshrc` file.

 ```bash
 alias k="kubectl"